FPC, SMD and ceramic 4G/LTE antennas

 4G/LTE is the fourth generation of broadband cellular technology that was released in 2009.
 It brought with it significant upgrades from the existing 3G network in terms of speeds and bandwidth.
 In 2010, its definition was expanded to include Long Term Evolution to further increase capacity and speed using a different radio interface together with core network improvements.
-Since its introduction, 4G/LTE has become well-established and widely available, with a strong track record for reliability and network stability.
-Currently, 4G/LTE works in parallel with 5G networks, each offering different features for specified applications.

 What are the features of 4G/LTE?